Communication-Efficient Local Decentralized SGD Methods: Introduction

 In recent years, to directly save communication, many researchers let more local updates happen before each synchronization in centralized settings.
 A typical and famous example is Local SGD~\cite{mcmahan2017communication,lin2018don,stich2018local,wang2018cooperative,wang2018adaptive}.
 As its decentralized counterpart, Periodic Decentralized SGD (PD-SGD) alternates between a fixed number of local updates and one step of decentralized SGD~\cite{wang2018cooperative}.
 However, its update scheme is too rigid to balance the trade-off between communication and computation efficiently~\cite{wang2019matcha}.
-It is still unclear how to combine local updates and decentralized communications efficiently in decentralized and non-iid data settings.
+It is still unclear how to combine local updates and decentralized communications efficiently in decentralized settings.

-\paragraph{Contributions.} To answer the question, in the paper, we propose a meta algorithm termed as LD-SGD, which is able to incorporate arbitrary update schemes for decentralized optimization.
+To answer the question, in the paper, we propose a meta algorithm termed as LD-SGD, which is able to incorporate arbitrary update schemes for decentralized optimization.
 We provide an analytical framework, which sheds light on the relationship between convergence and update schemes.
 We show that LD-SGD converges with a wide choice of communication patterns for non-convex stochastic optimization problems and non-identically independently distributed training data (i.e., $\DM_1 , \cdots , \DM_n$ are not the same).

 We then specify two update schemes to illustrate the effectiveness of LD-SGD.
-For the first scheme, we let LD-SGD alternate (i.e., $I_1$ steps of) multiple local updates and multiple (i.e., $I_2$ steps of) decentralized SGDs; see the illustration in Figure~\ref{fig:pdsgd}.
+For the first scheme, we let LD-SGD alternate (i.e., $I_1$ steps of) multiple local updates and multiple (i.e., $I_2$ steps of) decentralized SGDs; see the illustration in Figure~\ref{fig:decentralized} (b).
 A reasonable choice of $I_2$ could better trade off the balance between communication and computation both theoretically and empirically.

-We observe a phenomenon that more local computation (i.e., large $I_1/I_2$) often leads to a quick initial drop of loss function but higher final errors, while more communication (i.e., small $I_1/I_2$) often results in a lower error floor but higher communication cost.
+We observe that more local computation (i.e., large $I_1/I_2$) often leads to higher final errors and less test accuracy.
 Therefore, in the second scheme, we propose and analyze a decaying strategy that periodically halves $I_1$.
 From our framework, we theoretically verify the efficiency of the strategy.
+Finally, as an extension, we test LD-SGD